Belgium go through, Algeria enjoy record rout

 Once Belgium's celebrations are over, coach Marc Wilmots will need to reflect on their scoring difficulties if they are to confirm their status as dark horses in the knockout phase.

-The match at the Maracana, which rivaled Nigeria's 0-0 draw with Iran as one of the worst in a tournament which has been mostly thrilling, was brightened up by Origi's late strike.
+The match at the Maracana, which rivalled Nigeria's 0-0 draw with Iran as one of the worst in a tournament which has been mostly thrilling, was brightened up by Origi's late strike.

 Capello was pleased with the performance of Russia, who host the next finals in 2018, saying they did not deserve to lose.